MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### min(), max(), and avg()

-Learn more about the storm types that caused crop damage using the min(), max(), and avg() aggregation functions.
+Let's learn more about the storm types that caused crop damage using the `min()`, `max()`, and `avg()` aggregation functions.

-In the following query, we'll filter out rows with no damaged crops, calculate the minimum, maximum, and average crop damage for each event type, and sort the result by the average damage.
+We'll filter out rows with no damaged crops, calculate the minimum, maximum, and average crop damage for each event type, and sort the result by the average damage.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5qpRKM9ILUpVcEnMTUxPdS7KLyhWsFMwAIoXl+bmJhZlVqVyKQCBb2IFRIltbmKFBpJqTR0FiILMPJiCzDxsChzL0qEKEsvSURSApZMqFcBOCqksSAXZnl9UAhKD6wIA7R/hf7UAAAA=" target="_blank">Run the query</a>